Bulk plasmons in elemental metals: Methods

 In this work, we further advance this type of representation by proposing a generalized MPA model with an explicit $\q$ dependence, denoted MPA($\q$).
 We consider a polynomial dispersion of the poles and residues, following the Taylor expansion around $\q = 0$ of the independent-particle response and the free-electron gas.
 In practice, we truncate the expansion at the third order and consider specific $\q$-directions:

 where $R_p$ and $\Omega_p$ are the residues and pole positions in the optical limit $q \to 0$ along the selected direction, and the respective pairs $R'_p$ and $\Omega'_p$, $R''_p$ and $\Omega''_p$, and $R'''_p$ and $\Omega'''_p$ are the corresponding linear, quadratic, and cubic coefficients of the polynomial expansions.
-Although other $q$ dependencies can be explored, a third-order polynomial is shown to be sufficiently flexible to obtain accurate representations with relatively few poles, from 2 to 15, for all the systems studied here.
-Therefore, the generalized MPA($\q$) model results in a quite compact representation of the momentum and frequency dependent $Y(\q,\omega)$, with the total number of parameters given by $8 \times n_{Y}$.
-All the parameters are determined in a non-linear fit with physical constraints on the position of the poles (see Refs.~\cite{Leon2021PRB,Leon2023PRB}):
+Although other $q$ dependencies can be explored, we find a third-order polynomial to be sufficiently flexible to obtain accurate representations with relatively few poles, between 2 and 16, for all the systems studied here.
+Therefore, the generalized MPA($\q$) model provides a fairly compact representation of the momentum and frequency dependent $Y(\q,\omega)$, with the total number of parameters given by $8 \times n_{Y}$.
+All the parameters are determined in a non-linear fit with physical constraints on the position of the poles, satisfying the time-ordering in a finite energy interval (see Refs.~\cite{Leon2021PRB,Leon2023PRB}):

 Another relevant constraint is the f-sum rule, which for MPA($\q$) takes the following form